 For more information or to schedule an appointment, please contact For All Seasons at 410-822-1018 to schedule and request “services on the Chesapeake College Campus”.

-If you need immediate assistance, contact For All Season’s 24-hour confidential hotline, and indicate that you are a "Chesapeake College Student."
+If you need immediate assistance for a mental health or a sexual assault crisis, contact For All Season’s 24-hour confidential hotline, and indicate that you are a "Chesapeake College Student."